-· adopted by a majority vote of the quorum of the
+• • ajority vote of the quorum of the

-Bond Oversight Committee on theday of , 2020.
+Bond Oversight Committee on the day of , 2020.

 Dated:

-Dru.
+Dated.

 By:

 Its: Chair

 ATTACHMENT A

 BOND OVERSIGHT COMMITTEE ETHICS POLICY STATEMENT

 This Ethics Policy Statement provides general guidelines for Bond Oversight Committee members to follow carrying out their roles.
 Not all ethical issues that Bond Oversight Committee members face are covered in this Statement.
 However, this Statement describes some of the critical areas that help define ethical and professional conduct for Bond Oversight Committee members.
 Bond Oversight Committee members are expected to adhere to the provisions of this Ethics Policy Statement.